dahnny/How-To-Build-Car-Marketplace-with-React/how-to-build-car-marketplace-with-react.md

 const cUSDContractAddress = "0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1";
 ```

-You will start  off by importing standard react hooks like `useState` and `useEffect` from the react library.
+You will start  off by importing standard React hooks like `useState` and `useEffect` from the React library.

-Then we import the web3, contractkit and bignumber js objects from their libraries.
+Then we import the `web3`, `contractkit` and `bignumber.js` objects from their libraries.

 Celo's operations often deal with numbers that are too large for Javascript to handle.
-To handle these numbers, we will use bignumber.js.
+To handle these numbers, we will use `bignumber.js`.

 Create a variable called `ERC20_DECIMALS` and set its value to 18.
 By default, the ERC20 interface uses 18 decimal places.

 On Remix, after the deployment of your contract, you will find the address to that contract which you need to interact with the functionality in your smart contract.
-Create a variable called `contractAddress` and assign it the contract address gotten from remix.
+Create a variable called `contractAddress` and assign it the contract address gotten from Remix.

 Create a variable called `cUSDContractAddress` for the cUSD contract address.